DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Ablation Studies Qualitative Analysis

-This study analyzes the impact of semantic representations and partitioning strategies on performance, both before and after applying our inference-time dynamic refinement.
-We evaluate four base strategies detailed in Table~\ref{table:ablation}: \textbf{`Global (Original)`} using basic class names; \textbf{`Global (GPT-3)`} using enriched semantic descriptions; \textbf{`Static`} using predefined body-part partitions; and our \textbf{`Adaptive`} strategy, where an attention mechanism dynamically identifies informative regions.
+\textbf{Semantic Enrichment and Partitioning.} This study analyzes the impact of semantic representations and partitioning strategies on performance, both before and after applying our inference-time dynamic refinement.
+We evaluate four base strategies detailed in Table~\ref{table:ablation}: \textbf{`Global (Original)`} using basic class names as a single global description; \textbf{`Global (GPT-3)`} using a single enriched action description generated by GPT-3; \textbf{`Static`} using predefined body-part partitions with multiple part-level descriptions; and our \textbf{`Adaptive`} strategy, where an attention mechanism dynamically identifies informative regions and learns to aggregate multi-granularity semantic representations.

-The base model results (rows without `\checkmark`) show that richer semantics and finer-grained partitioning both provide substantial performance gains on their own.
-However, the table reveals a more critical insight into how these factors influence the effectiveness of our dynamic refinement.
-As indicated by the gains in parentheses, refinement consistently improves all models, but the magnitude of this improvement is highly dependent on the quality of the initial alignment.
+The base model results show that richer semantics and finer-grained partitioning provide substantial gains.
+As indicated by the gains in parentheses, refinement consistently improves all models, but the magnitude depends on initial alignment quality.
+The `Adaptive` model achieves remarkably larger improvements from refinement compared to `Static` models, demonstrating a powerful synergistic effect between adaptive alignment and dynamic refinement.

-The data clearly shows that the benefits of refinement are amplified by better initial features.
-The performance uplift for the `Global (GPT-3)` model is significantly more substantial than for the `Global (Original)` model, and this trend is even more pronounced with the partitioning strategy.
-Our `Adaptive` model reaps remarkably larger rewards from refinement compared to the `Static` model across all test cases.
-This demonstrates a powerful synergistic effect: our dynamic refinement is not a simple add-on, but a mechanism whose success is profoundly enhanced by the high-quality, discriminative features generated by our adaptive alignment approach.